 • Identity, Belonging & Resilience

-Themes central to her memoir Daughters of Dissidents Need Not Apply, exploring belonging, loss, and the forging of resilience.
+Themes central to her memoir, Daughters of Dissidents Need Not Apply, exploring loss, belonging, and the forging of resilience.

 A woman sitting at anchor desk with her finger resting on her cheek, with CNBC logo in the background